gjbsaiia/armstrongRawMemoryConversion/README.md

 # armstrongRawMemoryConversion
-wrapper I wrote for arm memory dump, specific to a set of key variables
+wrapper I wrote for arm memory dump, specific to a set of key variables</br>
+takes into account memory packing, and breaks raw memory into variable blocks</br>
+then it converts the values from hex to decimal</br>
+used for testing at Marturion Ltd.